 In 2011, Health Care REIT, Inc. (HCN), a health care real estate investment trust, acquired substantially all of Genesis HealthCare Corporation’s' real estate assets and leased these properties back to Genesis HealthCare.

 Genesis HealthCare announced that effective December 1, 2012, it completed the acquisition of Sun Healthcare Group, Inc. (Sun) (NASDAQ GS: SUNH).
 The merger of the two companies not only created one of the largest skilled nursing providers in the country, but it also expanded Genesis Rehab Services’ business to approximately 1,500 contracts in 44 states and the District of Columbia.

 On February 2, 2015, Genesis Rehab Services combined with Hallmark Rehabilitation as part of a larger transaction between parent companies Genesis HealthCare and Skilled Healthcare.
 This combined company, which maintained the Genesis name, helped GRS grow to more than 1,600 locations in 46 states and the District of Columbia.
 The company also went public on this date.

-Today Genesis Rehab Services employs over 18,000 therapists and assistants in approximately 1,700 locations.
-We operate in 45 states and the District of Columbia, and we touch 55,000 patients each day.
+Today Genesis Rehab Services employs approximately 14,000 therapists and assistants in almost 1,400 locations.
+We operate in 44 states and the District of Columbia, and we touch 55,000 patients each day.